reflectoring/reflectoring.github.io/content/blog/2022/2022-01-16-spring-boot-null-safety-annotations.md

 To create the base project, we can use the [Spring Initializr](https://start.spring.io/).
 The Spring Boot starter is all we need, no need to add any extra dependencies.

+## IDE Configuration

+**Please note that not all development tools can show these compilation warnings.
+If you don't see the relevant warning, check the compiler settings in IDE.**

+For IntelliJ, the configuration is present under 'Build, Execution, Deployment -> Compiler':

+{{% image alt="IDE compiler config" src="images/posts/spring-boot-null-safety-annotations/intellij-compiler-settings.png" %}}

+For Eclipse, we can find the settings under 'Java -> Compiler -> Errors/Warnings':

+{{% image alt="IDE compiler config" src="images/posts/spring-boot-null-safety-annotations/eclipse-compiler-settings.png" %}}

 ## Example Code

 Let's use a plain `Employee` class to explain the annotations: